 What are your fees?
 Are they different for Private Pay versus Insurance patients?My Private Pay fees are different than my contracted rates with various Insurance companies.
 My Private Pay fees are:

 How does health insurance work and is there anything I should know prior?

-Patients using Insurance, on the other hand, are only responsible only for their copay after any deductible is met.
+Patients using Insurance are only responsible for their copay after any deductible is met.
 My office will bill your insurance for the balance of the fee.
 Co-pays and deductibles vary from one insurance plan to the next...
 Let me know if I can help clarify anything.

 I'm an in-network provider for most health insurance companies: Aetna, Beacon Health Options, Anthem Blue Cross, Blue Shield of CA, most other Blue/Blue programs, Cigna Behavioral Health, Kaiser Permanente, Magellan Behavioral Health, and United HealthCare / OPTUM.
 I will collect a copay at the time of service and my office will bill your insurance company for payment beyond your copay.